 - Fill out a program evaluation.
 We need your feedback!
 You must complete the evaluation to get your abroad credit posted.

 - Review the Explanation of Credit Processing.

 - Bring back your course syllabus and/or course description for each course you took.

 - Watch for messages with instructions from your program coordinator.

 Your experience has helped you develop skills that potential employers are looking for.
 Learn how to articulate and leverage your study abroad experience on your cover letter, resume, and during an interview.

-- Attend a Study Abroad Career Workshop: NEXT WORKSHOP: TBA, Gregory Games Room (for Spring 2014 & Summer 2014 study abroad program returnees)
+- Attend a Study Abroad Career Workshop: NEXT WORKSHOP: TBA, Gregory Games Room

 - Review this online career module Study Abroad: Your Future